 The steps below address the national minimum to become a Licensed Residential Appraiser (the most basic appraiser’s license).

-In order to become a trainee appraiser, you need to complete and pass specific pre-licensing coursework.
+In order to become a trainee real estate appraiser, you need to complete and pass specific pre-licensing coursework.
 This includes:

 - Basic Appraisal Principles (30 hours)